-- Brief description of proposed amenities and how they compare to existing properties: - Development Amenities:

-Laundry room, clubhouse/community center, playground, fitness center, and business center
+- Brief description of proposed amenities and how they compare to existing properties: - o Development Amenities: - Clubhouse/community center, playground, fitness center, and covered pavilion - Unit Amenities: - Refrigerator, range/oven, microwave, dishwasher, washer/dryer connections, washer/dryer in units, ceiling fan, HVAC, and blinds - Utilities Included:

-• Unit Amenities:

-Refrigerator, range/oven, microwave, dishwasher, garbage disposal, washer/dryer connections, ceiling fan, HVAC, and blinds

-• Utilities Included:

-Trash
+Water, sewer, and trash

-The subject's amenities are a little superior to many of the other tax credit apartments because it includes ceiling fans.
-Village at Winding Road II has ceiling fans and also includes washers and dryers.
+The subject's amenities are superior to many of the other tax credit apartments because it includes ceiling fans and washers and dryers in the units.
+Village at Winding Road II also has ceiling fans and washers and dryers.
 Kings Grant has a pool, which sets it apart from the other modern tax credit apartments.